 The licences in the 3.6 GHz band will be valid from 1 January 2023 at the latest and will expire on 31 December 2042.
-The licences might be made available earlier2022, with some restrictions in use due to coexistence with existing licensees-3 until 31 December 20224, and will expire on 31 December 2042.
+The licences might be made available earlier with some restrictions due to coexistence with existing licensees.